MatildeBureau/SIWWI2026/README.md

 Don't hesitate to reach out for any question : matildebureau@gmail.com

-MN: and yes i've been lazy i've fed Claude with my scripts to get clearly commented files + Readme.
+NB: and yes i've been lazy at the end of my project;  i've fed Claude with my scripts to get clearly commented files + Readme.
 I've checked everything before uploading but it's still AI-written style, I have made zero effort to change the writing...

 Folders general description: